-It is mandatory to install a car seat when travelling by car with your child and those from an early age.
+It is mandatory to install a car seat when travelling by car with your child and those from an early age. whether it’s in your own car or in a rental car.
 However, it is not always easy to choose one, even if several childcare brands offer a wide range.
 Discover these tips for choosing the right child car seat.

 It must be adapted to your child’s morphology